LinuxForHealth/FHIR/fhir-persistence-schema/docs/SchemaToolUsageGuide.md

 For PostgreSQL:

-The FHIRSERVER user is the database user used by the IBM FHIR Server to connect to the database.
-This user is granted the minimal set of privileges required for the IBM FHIR Server to operate.
+The FHIRSERVER user is the database user used by the LinuxForHealth FHIR Server to connect to the database.
+This user is granted the minimal set of privileges required for the LinuxForHealth FHIR Server to operate.
 The FHIRADMIN user should only be used for schema updates, not for IBM FHIR Server access.

 ```